dwyl/learn-redux/README.md

 I'm going to get the result that is ***deeply*** **equal** to the `stateAfter` I *just* declared.

+This concludes my *first* test, now I can call it just like a regular JavaScript function: `testAddTodo();` And if it doesn't `throw` in the `expect` call I'm going to see a message that the tests have passed.

+Of *course* it fails because the reducer is not implemented yet;
+it's an *empty* function, so it returns `undefined` instead of the `Array` with a single item that I `expect` in the test.

+To fix this I will need my reducer to take a look at the `action.type`

 <br />

 ## Background Reading / Watching / Listening